To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 What Are The Best Genealogy Websites?

 Coming in at our top spot for best genealogy website is Ancestry.com.
-In 2012 Ancestry.com was acquired by Permira, a European private equity firm, for a whopping $1.6 billion — a testament to the popularity of the field (and to the company itself).
-Ancestry sets the bar pretty high with 16 billion historical records in 60+ countries, excellent beginner and advanced search options and an abundance of features.
+Back in 2012 Ancestry.com was acquired by Permira, a European private equity firm, for a whopping $1.6 billion — a testament to the popularity of the field (and to the company itself).
+Ancestry sets the bar pretty high with over 20 billion historical records in 67 countries, excellent beginner and advanced search options and an abundance of features.
 They’ve also recently added millions of Holocaust-related records and images that are free to search and explore.

 The FamilyThruLines feature connects you to potential ancestors and see how you’re all related.
 Another handy feature is the TagMyTreeTags, which lets you add labels to people in your tree to highlight specific details.